pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 1. Enter the email address for the new site owner.

-   Once the new owner receives the invitation they will be directed to provide payment information, at which point they will assume ownership of the site and will receive future invoices.
+   When the new owner receives the invitation they will be directed to provide payment information, at which point they will assume ownership of the site and will receive future invoices.

 Enterprise workspaces can use the same process to assume ownership of a site; however, Agency Partners do not have the ability to own sites directly.